In this article, we'll unveil the benefits of partnership marketing, consider its types, and share some tips and examples. Stay tuned!

 These brands build their partnership around the idea of the so-called “music ecosystem.”
 Together they promoted an experience rather than particular products.
 In exchange for placing Spotify’s adverts on their cups, Starbucks employees were given free access to Spotify Premium, which enabled them to create customized playlists and choose music to play in the cafes.
 The aim of this collaboration was to popularize the idea of listening to music via a streaming service.

 Nike and Apple

 These giants started their partnership in the early 2000s when the first iPod was released.
-Since then, they were constantly promoting their brands together especially around active lifestyle and sports.
-For instance, Nike and Apple promoted the new Apple Watch, where Nike designed hand stripes for this product.
+Since then, they have constantly been promoting their brands together, especially around active lifestyle and sports.
+For instance, Nike and Apple announced the new Apple Watch, where Nike designed hand stripes for this product.

 Burger King and McDonald’s

 This is a rare example when two fierce competitors cooperate for the good of people.
-For one day Burger King (notorious for their provocative campaigns) asked their customers to buy Big Mac instead of the Whopper because McDonald’s was donating money from each Big Mac for charity.
-As a result, this event created unprecedented buzz around these old rivals, despite the fact that some people found this idea controversial.
+Burger King (notorious for their provocative campaigns) asked their customers to buy Big Mac instead of the Whopper because McDonald’s was donating money from each Big Mac for a charity that day.
+As a result, this event created a lot of unprecedented buzz around these old rivals, despite the fact that some people found this idea controversial.

-Congratulations, now you know what partnership marketing is, learned its types and gained some inspiration from the famous collaborations.
+Congratulations, now you know what partnership marketing is, learned its types, and gained more inspiration from some famous collaborations.